mathesar-foundation/mathesar-wiki/community.md

 {.is-info}

 # Community Forums
+The Mathesar team does most of our work in public communication channels, which also serve as the place we interact with our community.

 ## Matrix
 We have a Matrix homeserver at `matrix.mathesar.org`, but you can join our public rooms using any Matrix account.
 If you haven't used Matrix before, we recommend getting started [using Element](https://element.io/get-started).